 General Liability Insurance

 A solid insurance foundation is made of general liability coverage.
 This protects business owners from any third-party incidents who file claims against the company.
 The types of incidents that will need to be covered are specific to the particular services your company handles.
-That is why you will need business insurance to cover up for you.

 Scenarios that call for the help of General Liability Insurance: